-CLIENT TRUST FUNDS: A lawyer holding property or monies belonging to clients with whom he has lost contact must retain and account for said funds, subject to the Mississippi Uniform Disposition of Unclaimed Property Act.
+TRUST ACCOUNTS: A lawyer holding property or monies belonging to clients with whom he has lost contact must retain and account for said funds, subject to the Mississippi Uniform Disposition of Unclaimed Property Act.

-The Ethics Committee of the Mississippi State Bar has been asked to render an opinion on the following fact situation:
+The Ethics Committee of The Mississippi Bar has been asked to render an opinion on the following fact situation:

 Currently we have on deposit in our client trust funds, monies belonging to clients with whom we have lost contact.
 The funds consist of filing fees paid by clients and refunds of such fees received from the courts.
 The clients to whom the above funds are owed have moved from the addresses which we have for them in our files.
 Efforts to locate them by calling telephone numbers, through directory assistance, and through contacts with friends, relatives and neighbors have failed.